Everyone

 Employees can negotiate the terms of their employment with their employer on whether the employer’s compulsory KiwiSaver contributions are part of their total remuneration package.
 Whatever is agreed, the employer’s compulsory contributions are their responsibility and must be paid in addition to the employee’s gross salary or wages.

-An employee’s salary or wages must never be below the minimum wage because their employer paid the compulsory KiwiSaver contribution from their salary or wages.
+An employee’s salary or wages must never be below the because their employer paid the compulsory KiwiSaver contribution from their salary or wages.
 This is also true for other superannuation schemes.
 Employer’s contribution to employee’s superannuation must be on top of the minimum wage.

 KiwiSaver – Inland Revenue(external link)

-Employers can make deductions from employee’s pay on behalf of the union:
+Employers can make deductions from employee’s pay on behalf of the

 • to pay their union fee